Jab2870/grunt-markdown-site/README.md

 ## ToDo

- - [x] Use Pandoc rather than mmarked for conversion
+ - [x] Use Pandoc rather than marked for conversion
- - [ ] Validate pandoc variable string
+ - [ ] Validate pandoc option string
  - [ ] Give the option to compile to things other than HTML
  - [ ] Look for files other than .md as source files